Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves: No Arbitrage and Forward Basis

 \section{No Arbitrage and Forward Basis}

 Now, we wish to understand the consequences of the assumptions above in terms of no arbitrage.
-First, we notice that in the multiple-curve framework classic single-curve no arbitrage relations such as eq. \ref{FwdRate} are broken up, being
+First, we notice that, in the multiple-curve framework, classical single-curve no arbitrage relations are broken.
+For instance, if we assign index $d$ to discount factors and index $f$ to forward discount factors (containing forward rates) in eqs. \ref{NoArbitrage} and \ref{FwdRate}, we obtain

-No arbitrage between distinct yield curves $\complement _{d}$ and $ \complement _{f}$ can be immediately recovered by taking into account the \textit{forward basis}, the forward counterparty of the quoted market basis of fig. \ref{FigBasisSwapReuters}, defined as
+which are clearly inconsistent.
+No arbitrage between distinct yield curves $\complement_{d}$ and $\complement_{f}$ can be immediately recovered by taking into account the \emph{forward basis}, the forward counterparty of the quoted market basis of fig. \ref{FigBasisSwapReuters}, defined as

 or through the equivalent simple transformation rule for forward rates